Skip to main content

 This data alongside other known Houses in Multiple Occupation (HMOs) is used in the assessment of planning application for the change of use of C3 Traditional Housing to C4 HMOs (required as a result of the Article 4 Direction).
 It is also used to determine applications for large HMOs (6 or more occupants) and for the extension to C4 properties that give rise to additional bedrooms.
 See Policy HO6: Houses in Multiple Occupation (HMOs) and Purpose Built Student Accommodation and Appendix 6 of the Local Plan.

-Generally, in areas of the City which are not being promoted by Purpose Built Student Accommodation and there is a concentration level of over 10% of HMOs/student households, this constitutes a 'significant concentration' and such applications will be resisted.
+Generally, in areas of the City which are not being promoted for Purpose Built Student Accommodation and there is a concentration level of over 10% of HMOs/student households, this constitutes a 'significant concentration' and such applications will be resisted.

 Student household (on street) Student Hall of Residence (PBSA) Total CTEs